Environmental protection

 Our environmental performance

 We continually monitor our environmental performance.
-Our wastewater pipes and water resource recovery facilities must meet strict environment protection licence conditions set by the NSW Environment Protection Authority (EPA).
+Our wastewater pipes and water resource recovery facilities must meet strict environment protection licence conditions set by the EPA.
 Our Operating Licence sets out our environmental performance indicators and responsibilities.

 Environment protection licences tell us: